-Although, most students at Phillips will be Level I, ACPE allow for advance training as a Level II student.
-In the event a student is considered by the Certified Educator to be ready for Level II CPE, the following will be the requirements for such training:
+Most students at Phillips will be Level I. However, ACPE allows for advance training as a Level II student.
+In the event a student is considered by the ACPE Certified Educator to be ready for Level II CPE, the following will be the requirements for such training.